 Q. The intelligence and/or achievement tests I have for my child are not listed here.
 Can I submit them in place of an accepted test?

 No. The Davidson Institute’s Qualification Criteria was developed in coordination with testing professionals to best identify young people on the extreme end of the gifted continuum who are likely to benefit from the services we offer.
 Intelligence tests (such as the RIAS, CoGAT, WASI or SB-LM) and achievement tests (such as the MAP, SCAT, ITBS, STAR, and Stanford Achievement Test) cannot take the place of the tests listed above under the Qualification Criteria.
 There are no exceptions.
 Additional tests may be submitted as PDFs in the Supplemental Information section of the Young Scholar application to further demonstrate precocity.
+However, these tests do not replace a portfolio; portfolio requirements are outlined on the Supplemental Information page.

 Q. Can you review test reports for eligibility prior to the application process?